 We show that while rich countries have faced common challenges in an era of globalization and rapid technological change, some sets of institutions and policy responses proved more capable than others in still underpinning widely-share improvements in incomes and living standards.

-In this project we are using networks and time series analysis to analyse performance curves and the large historical records of patenting activity to map the evolution of technological ecosystems.
+In this project we use networks and time series analysis to analyse performance curves and the large historical records of patenting activity to map the evolution of technological ecosystems.

 How Ecological Properties Of Economic Production Networks Amplify Growth